NDT 100 Introductory EEG • 5 Cr.

 Introduction to the field of EEG and its use in medicine and surgery.
-Emphasizes: instrumentation, principles of conversion between analog and digital signals, localization techniques for bipolar and referential montage, and the purpose of bipolar and referential montage.
-Technical principles in actual operation of a laboratory are introduced in the classroom and applied in the clinical area of EEG.
-Prerequisite: Acceptance into program.
-Previously ENDT 100.
-Either ENDT 100 or NDT 100 may be taken for credit, but not both.
+Emphasizes: instrumentation, principles of conversion between analog and digital signals, localization techniques and purposes for bipolar and referential montage, and basic wave form recognition.
+Prerequisite: Acceptance into the program.

 After completing this class, students should be able to:

 - Explain basic electronics (time constant, ohms law, impedance).
 ACNS EEG guidelines, electrical safety).